 This paper has introduced a QOS-aware middleware platform for mobile multimedia communications.
 Mobiware has been specifically designed to address the complexity of proving QOS support for adaptive multimedia applications over wireless and mobile networks.
 Mobiware includes two key attributes which contains complexity.
 These are programmability and adaptability.
-In this paper we presented the key adaptive algorithms that govern the available strategies for adaptability in mobiware.
-These include a QOS controlled handoff scheme which promotes the use soft-state, connection groups and logical anchor points for fast and seamless handoff.
-We have also described a new transport systems which utilizes adaptive and active transport objects to provide value added QOS support in the end-systems and network.
+In this paper, we presented the key adaptive algorithms that govern the available strategies for adaptability in mobiware.
+These include a QOS controlled hand-off scheme which promotes the use of soft-state, connection groups and logical anchor points for fast and seamless handoff.
+We have also described a new transport systems which utilizes adaptive and active transport objects to provide value-added QOS support in the end-systems and network.
 The final mobiware adaptive strategy is based of a novel adaptive network service which has been designed to provide hard QOS guarantees for minimum flow quality and best effort delivery for higher quality.

 The mobiware testbed consists of 4 ATM switches (viz.
-ATML Virata, Fore ASX100/ ASX200s, NEC Model 5, Scorpio Stinger) and 4 base stations.
+ATML Virata, Fore ASX100/ASX200s, NEC Model 5, Scorpio Stinger) and 4 base stations.
 The base stations are multihomed 200 MHz Pentium with 25 Mbps wireline access to the wireline ATM network and 2 Mbps WaveLan air-interfaces to a number of mobile devices based on Pentium PCs and notebooks.
 The PCs run Linux, Windows/NT and xbind (based on CORBA).
-An early version of mobiware runs on PCs, base stations and the ASX100 ATM switch
+An early version of mobiware runs on PCs, base stations and the ASX100 ATM switch.

-Finally, we have implemented a beta version of the handoff protocol which support soft-state, connection groups and logical anchor points [19].
-In addition we have completed the implementation of active transport object management and support mobile filters for media selection during handoff [20].
+Finally, we have implemented a beta version of the handoff protocol which support soft-state, connection groups and logical anchor points [12].
+In addition, we have completed the implementation of active transport object management and support mobile filters for media selection during handoff [8].
 Currently we are implementing other adaptive and active transport objects and plan to investigate the integration of mobiware with wireless ATM radios.
-Future work will investigate the use of more sophisticated adaptation technics to hide the interworking of different radios.
+The results from this stage of our research will be submitted as contributions to the new IEEE standardization initiative on "Programmable Network Interfaces" [13].